Nick-Zuchlewski/stm32duino-blackpill-lsm9ds0/README.md

 # stm32duino-blackpill-lsm9ds0

-The purpose of this project is tp provide accelerometer, gyro, and temperature data to an RPI4 via serial (USB CDC VCOM).
+The purpose of this project is tp provide accelerometer and gyro data to an RPI4 via serial (USB CDC VCOM).
 Although the project is named with a `lsm9ds0`, I am acutally using a `lsm9ds1`.

 ## Parts